 We get lots of questions about contact management.
 First, let’s all agree that managing your personal contact lists – with all the sources of information that want to sync all the time – is less than easy or obvious.
 Maybe we could say it is a source of constant pain and frustration.
 Regardless of how you are currently handling that mess, CallPlease offers a number of ways for you to integrate your current contact management scenario into your CallPlease world so that contacts populate automagically.

 CallPlease IS NOT DESIGNED TO BE YOUR CONTACT LIST OF RECORD.
 When you add somebody to your CallPlease Address Book, we offer to send you the vCard because we don’t offer any good or easy way to manage large lists.
-Integration with Google Contacts and Office 365 is now available as part of our Enterprise License
+Integration with Google Contacts and Microsoft 365 is now available as part of our Plus and Enterprise License Tiers

 You can download full address books from the Address Books section for each, Exec, Shared Log, Department and for the company at large.
 You can download the entire address book in either vCard/.vcf format or as a .csv We recommend the vCard as it is more universal and more likely to work with other applications seamlessly.